 What Are They Saying About You?

-We will contact your former employer in a discreet and professional manner.
-Our professional staff will ask a series of questions designed to elicit a response similar to that which will be given to a prospective employer.
-Your boss will never know that you are utilizing our service.
-Our staff will provide a detailed report of our conversation to you via your own private log in area of our website.
-The report will include the questions and answers covered in the conversation, as well as tone of voice and attitude.
+We will contact your former employer in a discreet and professional manner, and your former employer will likely think we are just another prospective employer, meaning your boss will never know that you are utilizing our service.
+Our experienced staff will then ask a series of questions that are designed to elicit a response similar to that which will be given to a prospective employer.
+We will then provide a detailed report of our conversation to you via your own private part of our website.
+The report will include the questions and answered covered in the conversation with your past boss, along with information such as tone of voice and attitude.

-Remember, a prospective employer is under no obligation to inform you what they discovered while talking with your former employer.
+Remember that a prospective employer is under no obligation to inform you what they discovered while talking with your former employer.
+This means you won’t be able to find out what was said about you even after it’s too late.
 Wouldn’t you feel better knowing in advance what that person is going to say?
 Contact our staff today and learn more about our reference checking services and reasonable pricing packages.

 Bad Boss Articles